(UPDATED MAY 2017)

 Proverbial Reads was born out of a love of reading.
-The books I review on Proverbial Reads are all Christian and published by Christian publishing companies.
-I belong to a number of review programs, which means I have commitments to review any book I receive from them.
+I review Christian historical fiction published by Christian publishers.
+I belong to a number of review programs (see below), which means I have commitments to review any book I receive from them.
 I also receive e-books through the NetGalley website.
 There is no obligation to review any book I receive from that site.
 Finally, I also borrow books from my local library and have occasionally reviewed one of these books.
-I do not review anything that is non-fiction, self-published or sent to me unsolicited.
+I do not review anything that is not historical fiction, or is non-fiction, self-published, or sent to me unsolicited.

 While I do receive books in exchange for review, my opinions are my own.
 I strongly believe in giving my honest opinion when I review a book, which means I sometimes go against a general consensus.
 However, authors do take a long time to research, write and edit their books.
 With that in mind, therefore, if my review is negative I try to target my negative language toward the book and not the author.